Electric cars have been around almost as long as the

 late 1800s.
 It was not until about 2010, though, that the major automakers

 began to mass market plug-in electric vehicles.
-Almost 10 years later, the
+At present, the

-market share of new electric cars on American roads is near or less than 2%.
+market share of new electric cars on American roads is around 4-5%.
 In the future, as the

 major automakers plan to increase production on electric vehicles, which should